-PaulMenard is a racing driver who is competing in the NASCAR Sprint Cup Series, but also sporadically appears in the Xfinity Series.
+PaulMenard is a stock car racing driver who is competing in the NASCAR Cup Series on a full-time schedule since 2007, but also on a part-time schedule in the Xfinity Series.

 Menard was the master of ice racing

 He was born in Eau Claire, in Wisconsin, in August 1981.
 As a kid and a son of tycoon John Menard, Paul showed some racing potential after he has won many local karting competitions.
 As a teenager, he has started to compete in ice racing and immediately became one of the best racers in Wisconsin.

 In one moment he had to choose in which type of racing he will continue.
 Menard made a decision relatively easy, choosing stock car racing instead of IndyCar as there weren’t any feeder series for it near his home.

 NASCAR debut in 2003 with Andy Petree Racing team